LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/TEMPLATES - LEARNING ON THE JOB.md

 ---
 Date: 202205271002
-Title: ΔTEMPLATE - LEARNING ON THE JOB
+Title: TEMPLATE - LEARNING ON THE JOB
 aliases:
 tags:
   - mosaic